YonicDev/yonic-corner/README.md

 > These sources will be ignored in the [Legacy Version][1] and should always be accompanied by at least one direct source.

+### Blurbs

+Located in `content/blurb`.

+These three JSON files contain strings of text that are displayed in the site's marquee.
+There is one for each version of the blog, and another one for both of them.
+Some will be randomly selected from a maximum of 6 blurb texts.

+* `base`: Array of blurb strings that will always be included in the selection.
+* `timed`: Array of blurb strings that will only be included if the current day falls within the blurb's specified date range.
+If client-side  JavaScript is disabled, these blurbs will never be included in the selection.
+  * *`singleDate`*: Only for one day.
+    * `text`: The string for the blurb text.
+    * `date`: The date string specified, in YYYY-MM-DD format.
+    * *`useYear`*: When true, also checks if it falls within the same year.
+  * *`dateRange`*: Check for a specified date range (extremes inclusive):
+    * `text`: The string for the blurb text.
+    * `from`: The starting date specified, in YYYY-MM-DD format.
+    * `dot`: The ending date specified, in YYYY-MM-DD format.
+    * *`useYear`*: When true, also checks if it falls within the year ranges.

 ## Web feeds

 This blog generates an Atom feed that's copied into the public folder during post-build.
 Because of this, the feed is not available when running the development server.